mcoot/TribesLauncher/README.md

 4. Install `electron-forge`

-5. To run the application, `electron-forge start`
+5. To run the application, `electron-forge start`.
+Note that injection will not work when run in this dev mode!

 6. Tests for various components exist as npm scripts - e.g. `yarn updaterTest` and `yarn injectorTest`

-The C++ injector itself located under `./injector` contains a VS2017 solution which can be loaded and should deal with the build process for that.
+7. To build the application package, run `electron-forge package --platform=win32` (injection should work with the build executable)